elimc/jumpstart-install-script/README.md

 ##### SSH Tunneling
 The default setup also comes with the ability to sync devices that are not on your local WiFi network.
 It does this via SSH Tunneling.
 One use-case for this is to test your site on an [IE9 VM](http://dev.modern.ie/tools/vms/).
 Another use-case would be to show your currently-in-development local site to remote clients.
 A client in a different country could see updates to a site on your local machine while your talk to them on the phone.
 They will think you possess magic.

 In the image above, the URL for SSH Tunneling is https://tunnel.localtunnel.me.
 Enter this URL in your IE9 VM, or give it to your client, and blow people's minds.
+NOTE: If you aren't often using SSH Tunneling, you might want to comment it out in your `gulpfile.js`.
+This will speed up reload time for your Gulp tasks.

 #Author
 **Eli McMakin**